How To Walk Away From Someone You Love

 5. Physical distance

-However, the researchers also note that a major decision like this is rarely clear cut—that “people experience subtle shifts in their commitment that build up over time” and ultimately lead them to lean in one direction or the other.
-For example, the top five reasons to stay could all exist in a person’s relationship, but they could still realize that one significant breach of trust outweighs them all and causes them enough pain, or gives them the courage, to walk away.
+However, the researchers also note that a major decision like this is rarely clear cut—that “people experience subtle shifts in their commitment that build up over time”.
+For example, the top five reasons to stay could all exist in a person’s relationship, but they could still realize that one issue outweighs them all, or gives them the courage to walk away.
 You may also decide you want to edit these lists, and your reasons don’t match up.
-In other words, deciding whether to walk away from love or not often involves a complicated and challenging review of the situation.
-No matter what your specific scenario may be, coming to the right decision can take time and involve difficult feelings.
+Deciding whether to walk away from someone you love often involves a complicated review of the situation.
+No matter what your scenario may be, coming to the right decision can take time and involve difficult feelings.

-Walking away from a relationship: Signs that it could be time to leave
+How to walk away from someone you love: Signs that it could be time to leave

-If you’re wondering if a relationship is played out or you need to end it, there’s usually a specific reason.
-Maybe you feel the long-term relationship has run its course, or perhaps you are struggling to devote enough time to your relationship due to a demanding career.
+If you’re wondering if a relationship has come to its natural end or you need to walk away there’s usually a specific reason.
+Maybe you feel the love has run its course, or perhaps you are struggling to devote enough time to your relationship due to your career.
 Some elements of a relationship that make us feel inclined to end it can be improved or fixed or aren’t serious enough to outweigh the good.
 Others, however, may be indicative of a fundamental problem that is unlikely to be overcome, which may indicate that it’s time to go.
 Some of these include the following:

 Your dynamic as a couple is unhealthy

-Everyone deserves to feel safe and respected in a romantic relationship.
-If you don’t, it may be time to leave.
-Some signs your relationship is unhealthy could include hostility, isolation, manipulation, or one person attempting to track or control the other.
-In unhealthy dynamics, one partner may blame you the other when things go wrong and negatively impact their well-being.
+Everyone deserves to feel safe and respected from their partner in a romantic relationship.
+If you don’t, it is time to seek help.
+Some signs your relationship is unhealthy could include hostility, isolation, manipulation, or one person attempting to track or control another.
+In unhealthy dynamics, one partner may blame you when things go wrong and negatively impact your well-being.
 Feeling afraid of your partner and their reactions or having a relationship that’s characterized by frequent, extreme highs and lows can also be signs of trouble.
 The experience of abuse of any kind—physical, emotional, sexual, or otherwise—is also a clear indication that your relationship dynamic is unhealthy and may be harmful to your physical and mental health.
+You deserve to feel safe, loved, and respected.

-Even the healthiest of relationships may need to end if the people involved have incompatible life goals.
-For example, if one person happens to want to have children someday and their partner does not, it’s unlikely that the couple’s story would end with “happily ever after.”
+Even the healthiest of love relationships may need to end if the people involved have incompatible life goals.
+For example, if one person happens to want to have children someday and their partner does not, the couple may decide to split up to pursue their separate dreams.
 Other potentially problematic incompatibilities could include wanting to live in different places, wanting to get married or not, significant religious differences, differing preferences on monogamy, etc. This doesn't mean your relationship isn't loving, but it may mean you have different long-term visions.
 Navigating this situation can be one of the hardest things because it can be hard to imagine the person you love being out of your life forever just because you disagree on some goals.
 However, compromising on goals that are truly important to you can leave you feeling hurt, resentful, and angry with your partner – all hallmarks of bad relationships.
 For this reason, it’s important to determine if breaking up is the right thing for you, your partner, and your relationship.

 Something fundamental is missing in related discussions

-You might not align with someone you love in every single area, so it’s not unusual to perceive that some small things are missing in your relationship with your partner here or there.
+You might not align with someone you love in every single area, so it’s not unusual to perceive that some small things are missing in your relationship.
 Your relationship may also grow over time to include these missing elements; if you’ve only been together or in love for a short period of time, it may be helpful to give the relationship more time.
-That said, if a significant, fundamental element of your relationship is missing and seems unlikely to change, it could be a sign that it’s time to walk away before spending a long time in a potentially mismatched partnership.
+However, if a significant, fundamental element of your relationship is missing and seems unlikely to change, it could be a sign that it’s time to walk away before spending a long time in a potentially mismatched partnership.
 For example, if you love someone but disagree on basic morals and values, these things probably won’t change and may be ‘deal breakers’ in the quest for true love.
 It can be hard to discern when love is missing fundamental aspects that make a relationship last, and below we explore when it might not be healthy to spend more time than needed in a relationship due to love.

 Potentially unhealthy reasons you may stay